Lumiere is an arts and lights event featuring installations that illuminate Vancouver’s West End in winter. It’s outdoors, free and pretty to see.

-In 2020, because of COVID-19, there wasn’t much happening except for the light displays, and this was the case again in 2021.
+Because of COVID-19, there wasn’t much happening in 2020 except for the light displays, and this was the case again in 2021.
 Hopefully more can happen in 2022.

 Lumiere Dates and Locations

 Lumiere ran from November 5th to 30th in 2020.
-Most of the light displays at the English Bay venue, however, are scheduled to stay up until at least part way through February of 2021.
+Most of the light displays at the English Bay venue, however, stayed up until at least part way through February of 2021.

-One of the art installations that was announced for 2020’s Morton Park location was the return of Luna, pictured below.
-Luna represented whales in nearby waters that continue to astound us.
+One of the art installations announced for 2021’s Morton Park location was the return of Luna, pictured below.
+Luna represents whales in nearby waters that continue to astound us.
 This structure is about 7 meters in length and consists of over 6,000 lights!
-Other light sculptures near English Bay in 2020 included a heron, a giant teddy bear and a decorated deciduous tree.
-At Jim Deva Plaza there was a group of lights that looked like colourful crystals as well.
+Other light sculptures near English Bay in 2021 included a heron, a giant teddy bear and a decorated tree.

-For the most up-to-date information regarding the event, along with more details about the art installations, visit the Lumiere Vancouver website.
+For more details about the art installations, visit the Lumiere Vancouver website.

 Other articles that may be of interest include the following: